Heading to Redang Island?

 How To Get To Redang Island

-As mentioned before, no matter where you are coming from, there is going to be at least two parts to getting to Redang Island.
-This is because there is no way to get around needing to take a ferry.
+As mentioned above, no matter where you are coming from, there is going to be at least two parts to getting to Redang Island.
+This is because there is no Redang Island airport and so you’ll at the very least need to take a ferry from the mainland.

 The Redang Island ferries depart from either Merang or Shahbandar Jetty in Kuala Terengganu on the east coast of Malaysia.
-This means your first step is to get to one of these jetties.
+This means your first step for getting to Pulau Redang to to make your way to one of these jetties.

-For this reason, I first talk about getting a bus to Kuala Terengganu and how to get to either jetty before describing the ferries.
+I’ll start this guide by first talking about getting a flight or a bus to Kuala Terengganu and then how to get to either jetty before describing the ferries.

 The following map shows where Merang, Shahbandar Jetty and Redang Island are to give you an idea of where you are going.